-There are some special requirements for restoring backups created with the --use-tts option; see Section 5.1.4, "Restoring Backups Created with the --use-tts Option" for details.
+There are some special requirements for restoring backups created with the --use-tts option; see Section 5.1.5, "Restoring Backups Created with the --use-tts Option" for details.

---rename="old_table_name to new_table_name"
+• --rename="old\table\name to new\table\name"

-Rename a single table when it is restored to a database from a backup created using the --use-tts option.
-The table named old_table_name is renamed to new_table_name.
+Rename a single table when it is selected by the --include-tables or --exclude-tables option (or both together) to be restored to a database server from a backup created using the --use-tts option.
+The table named old\table\name is renamed to new\table\name.
 Note that when using the option:

-- old_table_name and new_table_name can be fully qualified (containing the database names, in the format of db_name.tb_name) or not.
-Regular expressions are not accepted for old_table_name and new_table_name.
-The restore fails if old_table_name does not match any table that is to be restored, or when new_table_name already exists in the target database. - For MySQL Enterprise Backup 4.1.4 and earlier: The --include-tables or --exclude-tables option (or both together) must be used in the restore command for the --rename option to work, unless there is only one table in the backup.
-Also, the --include-tables or --exclude-tables option (or both together) should specify one and only one table for restore when --rename is used, or the restore will fail. - For MySQL Enterprise Backup 4.1.4 and earlier: The restore fails if old_table_name does not match with the table specified using the --include-tables or --exclude-tables option (or both together),

-• The requirements listed in Section 5.1.4, "Restoring Backups Created with the --use-tts Option" apply.
+- The --include-tables or --exclude-tables option (or both together) must be used in the restore command for the --rename option to work, unless there is only one table in the backup.
+Also, the --include-tables or --exclude-tables option (or both together) should specify one and only one table for restore when --rename is used, or the restore will fail. - old\table\name and new\table\name can be fully qualified (containing the database names, in the form of old\db\name.old\tb\name and new\db\name.new\tb\name) or not.
+By using fully-qualified table names, a table can be restored into a database different from its original one.
+If the database specified with new\db\name does not exist on the target server, it will be created during the restore process.
+Regular expressions are not accepted in the argument of the option. - The restore fails if old\table\name does not match with the table specified using the --include-tables or --exclude-tables option (or both together), or if new\table\name already exists in the target database. - The requirements listed in Section 5.1.5, "Restoring Backups Created with the --use-tts Option" apply.

-See Section 5.1.4, "Restoring Backups Created with the --use-tts Option", for more information on selective restores, and for an example of table renaming.
+See Section 5.1.5, "Restoring Backups Created with the --use-tts Option", for more information on selective restores, and for an example of table renaming.